Automattic/jetpack/readme.txt

 **Enhancements**
 * Masterbar: update the "Plugins" menu item to match the updated design on WordPress.com.
+* Sharing: use Google's minified librairies to improve performance when loading Google buttons.
 * Sync: synchronize plugin action links to add that information to WordPress.com.

 **Bug fixes**